sameersbn/docker-gitlab/CI_MIGRATION.md

-# GitLab CI Migration Guide
+# CI Migration Guide

-Since version `8.0.0`, GitLab CI is now a part of GitLab CE.
-You no longer need to run a separate instance of the GitLab CI server.
-This guide walks you through the procedure of migrating your existing GitLab CI data into GitLab CE.
+Since version `8.0.0`, CI is now a part of GitLab.
+You no longer need to run a separate instance of the CI server.
+This guide walks you through the procedure of migrating your existing CI data into GitLab.

-This guide assumes that you are currently using `sameersbn/gitlab` and `sameersbn/gitlab-ci` for setting up your GitLab CE and GitLab CI requirements.
+This guide assumes that you are currently using `sameersbn/gitlab` and `sameersbn/gitlab-ci` for setting up your GitLab and CI requirements.

 > **Note:**
 >